ritikprasad/NoteApp/README.md

 # Notes App
-Basic App where you Can Save your notes  and Perform Crud (Create Read Update Delete) Operation
+Basic App where you Can Save your notes  and Perform Crud (Create Read Update Delete) Operation.

 ## Description
 The project I had  built is “Note Taking Website App Using Pure JavaScript.”
 We all have a notes app on our mobiles or laptop.
 Note-taking websites are the online equivalent of notebooks, and because they are digital, they can do more for you than paper ever could.